Josh Hagerty: Toronto Argonauts

 Hagerty was drafted in the sixth round, 47th overall, in the 2021 CFL draft by the Toronto Argonauts and signed with the team on May 13, 2021.
 He made the team following training camp and played in his first career professional game on August 7, 2021, against the Calgary Stampeders.
 After his teammate, Crezdon Butler, suffered a concussion, Hagerty made his first career start, at safety, on September 10, 2021, against the Hamilton Tiger-Cats, where he recorded the first four defensive tackles of his career.
 He played in all 14 regular season games during his rookie season where he had eight defensive tackles and six special teams tackles.

 In 2022, Hagerty played in 14 regular season games where he recorded seven defensive tackles, nine special teams tackles, and one forced fumble.
 However, he was injured near the end of the season and was on the injured list when the Argonauts won the 109th Grey Cup.
 Hagerty was again injured in 2023 and played in just three games where he had eight defensive tackles and one special teams tackle.
 In the following offseason, he was released during training camp on May 15, 2024.

 Edmonton Elks

 Hagerty signed with the Edmonton Elks on June 10, 2024.
 He played in three regular season games where he had one special teams tackle before being released on July 7, 2024.
 Hagerty returned to the Elks on July 23, 2024.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Winnipeg Blue Bombers

 On February 11, 2025, Hagerty signed a one-year contract with the Winnipeg Blue Bombers.
 He began the 2025 season on the injured list before being moved to the practice roster.
-He was then released on July 1, 2025.
+He was released on July 1, 2025.

 BC Lions

 On July 16, 2025, Hagerty signed with the BC Lions, joining their practice roster.
 On August 6, 2025, Hagerty was promoted to the Lions' active roster.
+On December 16, 2025, Hagerty re-signed with the Lions, on a two-year contract extension.